 Kiser says the top, middle, and bottom panels are the north/south, east/west, and up/down components of ground motion, indicating the source is either east or west of the area where the rumble was recorded which is in the Catalina foothills.

-The latest incident happened around 2:40 p.m.
+Before this morning’s rumble, the latest incident had happened around 2:40 p.m.
 Tuesday, Feb.
-26. KOLD News 13 viewers from across the Tucson area reported hearing several loud booms and feeling the ground shake.
+26 when KOLD News 13 viewers from across the Tucson area reported hearing several loud booms and feeling the ground shake.

-Phil Williams sent us video from his Ring Camera that captured audio of the boom.
-Williams lived near Saguaro National Park, which is on the northwest side.
+Phil Williams sent us video from his Ring Camera that captured audio of the Feb.
+26 boom.
+Williams lives near Saguaro National Park, which is on the northwest side.

 Williams said it felt like the blast came from the southwest area.

-Davis-Monthan initially told that at 2:30 p.m., they had jets arriving ahead of the 2019 Heritage Flight Training event that is set to begin Thursday.
-But on Wednesday, they said all of those aircraft, including F-35s and F-22s, arrived more than 40 minutes before the boom was heard and felt.
+Davis-Monthan initially said that at 2:30 p.m., they had jets arriving ahead of the 2019 Heritage Flight Training event, but then said all of those aircraft, including F-35s and F-22s, arrived more than 40 minutes before the boom was heard and felt.

-Anchor Dan Marries has reached out to ASARCO, which operates the Silverbell Mine on the northwest side to see if they were blasting.
-As of 4 p.m., they have not called back.
+Anchor Dan Marries has reached out to ASARCO, which operates the Silverbell Mine on the northwest side to see if they were blasting, but has not heard back.

-A seismometer at the University of Arizona picked up the boom too.
+A seismometer at the University of Arizona picked up this boom too.

 “There is a clear signal between 2:42 and 2:43 on the Tucson seismic station,” said assistant professor Eric Kiser.
 “I felt it in the Gould-Simpson building on campus.”